What Every Interior Designer Should Know about PR

 7 PR Tips Every Interior Designer Should Follow

-1. DEVELOP YOUR OWN STYLE: Many interior designers don’t want to put themselves in a certain box.
+1. HAVE A POINT OF VIEW: Many interior designers don’t want to put themselves in a certain box.
 They feel they can cater to any style.
-I’m here to tell you that if you want to stand out in your field, you need to have your own unique style.
+I’m here to tell you that if you want to stand out in your field, you need to have a strong point of view.
 That means you have to start saying no to clients who aren’t ideal.
 As a small business owner, I understand how scary it can be to turn away business.
 But once I got really clear on my ideal client, saying no actually helped me grow my business.
 It did for my client Lisa too.
 In one year, she took her business from 850K to 2.25 million all from getting smart with her finances and learning to say no.

 2. RELATIONSHIPS MATTER: More than in any other industry, interior design editors love having a direct relationship with you.
 You may think this negates having a publicist, but in fact, it actually helps a publicist do their job better.
-While in person events are always preferable, since the pandemic, so many design events have gone virtual making it more affordable and a lot easier to attend.
+Follow editors on social media and interact!
+It’s your chance to get their attention.

-3. FOCUS ON WHAT YOU CAN CONTROL: You should have your interior design project styled and professionally photographed.
+3. PHOTOS ARE THE HOLY GRAIL: You should have your interior design project styled and professionally photographed.
 Even if you have no plans to get press, you should have professional images on your website—it’s your number one selling tool to get more business.
 In terms of getting press, it’s also one of the few things you can control.
 Even if the magazine plans to reshoot the project, your photos matter most.
 These days, most magazines don’t have the budget to reshoot your project, so the photos you submit are the photos that will run.
+One of the biggest mistakes I see designers make is not having enough images to make a full story in a magazine.
+I always recommend getting 25-30 photos of your projects, so hire your photographers accordingly.
+Make sure that you have negotiated usage with your photographer and they aren’t going to charge you more to use them in a magazine.
+Finally, nix the mix lighting.
+As tempting as it is to turn on all those beautiful lamps, you want to use natural light as much as possible.

 4. EDUCATE YOURSELF: You will be most successful getting press if you understand which magazines feature your type of work.
 This means that you need to devote a few minutes each week to reading digital and print publications.
 Make it part of your job.
 When an interior designer comes to me for help getting their work published, the first question I ask is, “What is your dream publication for this project?”
 While it’s my job to tell you what I think and make suggestions, I always love it when you have done your homework and know aesthetically what might be realistic.